lliquid/aurora.js/README.md

-##Aurora: A Javascript Graph Library for Visualization
+##Aurora: A Javascript Graph Library for Visualization (ongoing ...)

 ####Dependencies: